 Cheesecake Factory Inspired Pasta Carbonara and a meal planning strategy because it’s Back to School but that doesn’t mean you shouldn’t have tasty food.

 *This post contains affiliate links.
-Please see our disclosure statement for me information.
+Please see our disclosure statement for more information.

-By the time the oven hit 425 F all of my prep was done and the Pressure Cooker had already started to cook the tomato soup.
-You can still get this all of this food cooked in an hour even if you don’t have a pressure cook.
+By the time the oven hit 425 F, all of my prep was done and the pressure cooker had already started to cook the tomato soup.
+You can still get this all of this food cooked in an hour even if you don’t have a pressure cooker.
 Place your Creamy Tomato Basil Soup stovetop and allow it to simmer for about 20 minutes.
 Actually, that’s really the magic number.
-The bacon takes about 15 to 20 minutes, the soup takes about 20 minutes the chicken takes about 25 minutes and the pastas carbonara takes about 25 minutes.
+The bacon takes about 15 to 20 minutes, the soup takes about 20 minutes the chicken takes about 25 minutes and the pasta carbonara takes about 25 minutes.
 Several of these meals are cooking at the exact same time.
 Allowing you to make the most of your time.